vaibsh/fastapi-dummy-classifier/README.md

 # fastapi-dummy-classifier
 The task is to write FastAPI app with '/predict' endpoint.
-The app does the following:
+The app does the following:<br>
-a) loads a dummy classifier
+a) loads a dummy classifier<br>
-b) Accepts POST requests with JSON with 4 fields e.g.: {"features": [5.1, 3.5, 1.4, 0.2]}
+b) Accepts POST requests with JSON with 4 fields e.g.: {"features": [5.1, 3.5, 1.4, 0.2]}<br>
-c) Return a prediction in JSON format e.g.: {"prediction": "class A"}
+c) Returns a prediction in JSON format e.g.: {"prediction": "class A"}

 ## Overview
 1. Classifier used is dummy classifier.
 It takes the 1st feature i.e. in the features array only 1st element, feature[0]